wdi-sg/gitbook-2018/04-databases/sql-intro/readme.md

 * Timestamp
 * Boolean (True or False)

-You can set the storage size of some of these fields, but it could sometimes be premature optimization. -You can't change the type while the DB is running.
+You can set the storage size of some of these fields, but it could be a premature optimization that can cause problems later- you can't change the type while the DB is running.

+---

 ### Data Types in Practice
 - integer (sometimes numeric for non-integers)
 - boolean
 - timestamp
 - text for everything else

+---

 ### CREATE-ing a Table